eoinlarkin/trax/README.md

 ### User Stories

 In order to implement the technical functionality, I defined and implemented a number of user stories.
 User Stories were tracked in GitHub using an agile framework planning tool.
-The full agile board can be found [here](https://github.com/users/eoinlarkin/projects/1)
+The full agile board can be found [here](https://github.com/users/eoinlarkin/projects/1).

-- As a Site User: I can view a list of activites from other users
+- As a Site User: I can view a list of activities from other users
 - As a Site User: when I can click on an activity I can visualise further details
-- As a Site User / Admin: I can like favorite activities
+- As a Site User / Admin: I can like favourite activities
-- As a Site User: I can add description to my activites
+- As a Site User: I can add description to my activities
 - As a Site User: I can like or unlike a post
 - As a Site User: I can register an account
 - As a Site User: I can create, update and delete activity files